 Skip to main content

-ekso migrate jira pulls projects, issues, comments, worklogs, attachments, and links from Atlassian Jira (Cloud) into your Ekso tenant.
+ekso migrate jira pulls projects, issues, comments, worklogs, attachments, and links from Atlassian Jira — Cloud, Data Center, or Server — into your Ekso tenant.
 Two commands — collect and apply.
 Read Migrate overview and Before you start first.

 What gets imported